Davies Court: Growing political role of the Court

-Minister of Justice Charles Doherty sought the opinions of two justices on a matter while is was before the Supreme Court.
+Minister of Justice Charles Doherty sought the opinions of two justices on a matter while it was before the Supreme Court.

 Snell and Vaughan note that in the early decades of the Court, close connections and political involvement between the justices and the government were both common and encouraged, and were not regarded as inappropriate.
 By 1920, the idea that the Supreme Court could serve as a useful political instrument was well entrenched.
 Political interference was evident during an appeal on the validity of the Canada Temperance Act.
 During the proceedings, Justice Duff recorded that Minister of Justice Charles Doherty summoned Justices Anglin and Mignault to ascertain the likely views of the Court and the probable outcome should the government introduce an amendment while the appeal was pending.

 With some exceptions, Laurier's appointments to the Court were highly partisan.
 In the early twentieth century, the justices themselves became increasingly entangled in national politics, both through appointments to government bodies and through the growing use of reference questions.
 As these references became more overtly political, they exposed the Court to sustained criticism from the Conservative opposition.
 In 1922, Parliament expanded the Court's jurisdiction to include appeals from provincial reference questions.
 Prime Minister Mackenzie King quickly made strategic use of the reference procedure to deflect the political consequences of divisive federalism disputes.
 The newly passed Board of Commerce Act authorized the board to refer questions of law to the Supreme Court.

 There were several other instances in which the justices performed overtly political roles.
 In 1923, for example, Justice Duff provided legislative advice to Ontario Attorney General William Raney.
 Snell and Vaughan identify additional occasions of this kind, observing that in each case the justices readily cooperated with the politicians who sought their counsel.